SriHarsha-Paladugula/SriHarsha-Paladugula.github.io/_posts/LLM/2025-05-05-Transformers-Part6-Training-Applications.md

 tags :  ["Deep Learning", "NLP", "Transformers", "Training", "Applications"]
 ---

-# Transformers from Scratch - Part 6: Training and Applications

 Welcome to the final part of our Transformers series!
 In parts [1]({% post_url 2025-04-01-Transformers-Part1-RNN-and-Attention %}) through [5]({% post_url 2025-04-28-Transformers-Part5-Decoder-Output %}), we've built the complete architecture.
 Now let's understand how to train it and where it's used.

 ## Training vs Inference